 The later desky zemské of Bohemia are housed in the National Archives of the Czech Republic and are available online.
 Aside from a single book from which had been illegally taken home, all the Bohemian deský zemské books prior to 1541 perished in a terrible fire.
 These books are incredibly difficult to read because they are in Old Czech and contain many abbreviations and curtailed words.
 They are mainly genealogically valuable for researching ancestors who possessed land, since they are records of inheritance proceedings.

 During Nazi Occupation, all the Jewish matriky were taken to Prague where they were used to systematically hunt down and destroy Jews.
-At the end of the war, there was nobody to whom to return the Jewish matriky, so they stayed in the NA and are all digitized and available online.
+At the end of the war, there was nobody to whom to return the Jewish matriky, so they stayed in the national archives and are digitized and available online.
 Be aware that there are some Jewish records mixed with Christian parish registers, especially pre-1835.

 Visiting an Archive